neveritt/GeneralizedSchurAlgorithm.jl/README.md

 # GeneralizedSchurAlgorithm

 This package aims at providing backward stable version [1] of generalized Schur algorithm for indefinite matrices.
-This package is unfinished, untested and new.
+This package is under development.

 ### Build Status and Code Coverage